Luonnontila/Freshwater---Chemical-oxygen-demand-in-lakes/README.md

   - **Otantalista_SV7_humuspitoisuus_jarvet_vesimuodostumat.csv**: Determines the list of waterbodies included in the analysis.
 - **output**: Contains outputs produced by running the pipeline.
   - **COD_GAM_fit_tidy_ENG.csv**, **COD_GAM_fit_tidy_FIN.csv**, and **COD_GAM_fit_tidy_SWE.csv**: Indicator based on the fitted statistical model (plotted in the indicator webpage), with formatting matching to language abbreviation in the end of the file (English, Finnish and Swedish language).
+  - **pipeline_network**: Contains files needed to illustrate the analysis pipeline
+      - **lib**: Folders and files needed to correctly plot the analysis pipeline graphs (subfolders are specific to htmltools pacakges and not explained further).
+      - **network_pipeline.html**: html-file illustrating the pipeline directed acyclic graph of how the functions and their products are connected.
+      - **object_pipeline.html**: html-file illustrating the pipeline directed acyclic graph of how different objects relate to one another.
   - **VESLA_COD_status.csv**: Describes the status of the indicator in relation to the reference value.
   - **VESLA_COD_trends.csv**: Describes linear trends in the data in two different time periods (1960-1999 and (2001-2023).
 - **script**: Contains the necessary code determining the functions used in different parts of pipeline.